Warnings for Ultracet

 Clinical Considerations

-Monitor infants exposed to ULTRACET through breast milk for excess sedation and respiratory depression.
+If infants are exposed to ULTRACET through breast milk, they should be monitored for excess sedation and respiratory depression.
 Withdrawal symptoms can occur in breastfed infants when maternal administration of an opioid analgesic is stopped, or when breast-feeding is stopped.

 Data